 Time signals broadcast from WWV and WWVH are kept in close agreement with UT2 (astronomical time) by making step adjustments of 100 milliseconds as necessary.
 These adjustments are made at 0000 UT on the first day of a month.
-Advance notice of such adjustments is given to the public upon advice by the Bureau International de l'Heure in Paris that an adjustment is to be made.
+Advance notice of such adjustments is given to the public upon advice by the BIH that an adjustment is to be made.
 Decision to adjust the time signals is based upon observations by a network of international observatories and is made by an international committee.
-Corrections to the time signals are published periodically by the U.S. Naval Observatory.
+Differences between the time signals and UT2 are published periodically by the U.S. Naval Observatory.

 Seconds pulses broadcast from WWVB will depart from UT2 at a different rate due to the fact that WWVB broadcasts 60 kHz with no offset (see 1.1(c)).
 Step time adjustments of 200 milliseconds will be made at 0000 UT on the first day of a month with appropriate advance notice.
-The Bureau International de l'Heure advises when such adjustments are to be made in order to maintain the seconds pulses within about 100 milliseconds of UT2.
+The BIH advises when such adjustments are to be made in order to maintain the seconds pulses within about 100 milliseconds of UT2.